With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 • Disseminated intravascular coagulation syndrome (DIC).

-DIC syndrome is a fatal complication of bleeding.
-Blood loss reaches critical values, such that the blood loses its ability to clot.
-Moreover, it can begin to pour out not only from the injured place, but also from any organs.
-The mortality rate for disseminated intravascular coagulation is high even in the intensive care unit.
+DIC is a fatal complication of bleeding.
+Blood loss reaches critical levels, such that the blood loses its ability to clot.
+Moreover, it can begin to flow not only from the injured area, but also from any organs.
+Mortality in DIC is high even in an intensive care unit.

 First aid

-If parenchymal bleeding is suspected, the most important thing is to take it to the clinic.
-This must be done as quickly as possible.
+If parenchymal bleeding is suspected, the most important thing is to get it to the clinic.
+This needs to be done as quickly as possible.
 Every minute a person loses more and more blood.
-With a loss of more than a third of the circulating blood, bleeding becomes critical.
-Irreversible changes develop in the organs.
+When more than a third of the circulating blood is lost, bleeding becomes critical.
+Irreversible changes develop in organs.

-The more time has passed since the onset of hemorrhage, the less likely a successful outcome.
+The more time passes from the moment of hemorrhage, the less likely it is to have a successful outcome.

 You can increase your chances of survival by providing first aid correctly:

-• Ice wrapped in a cloth is applied to the injury area.
+• Ice wrapped in a cloth is applied to the area of injury.

-• The person sits down as comfortably as possible.
-During transportation, he is as little disturbed as possible.
+• The person sits as comfortably as possible.
+During transport he is disturbed as little as possible.

-• Do not give any pills, do not feed or offer alcohol.
+• You cannot give any pills, you cannot feed or offer alcohol.

-• A small amount of water or tea may be offered.
+• You can offer a small amount of water or tea.

-After the victim is taken to the admission department of the clinic, he will be additionally examined.
+After the victim is delivered to the clinic’s emergency department, he will be further examined.

 Usually these are the most minimal diagnostic procedures that take little time:

 Parenchymal bleeding is unable to stop on its own.
-Almost always, medical assistance consists of an operation.
-It is started urgently, with a little preoperative preparation.
+Almost always, medical care involves surgical intervention.
+It is started urgently, with little preoperative preparation.

-It usually involves transfusing blood products or solutions to replenish lost blood and raise blood pressure.
+It usually involves transfusions of blood products or solutions to replace the volume of lost blood and raise blood pressure.

 There are several ways to stop parenchymal hemorrhage:

-Even an experienced surgeon can find it difficult when the question arises of how to stop parenchymal bleeding.
-Combinations of methods can be used.
+Even an experienced surgeon finds it difficult when the question arises of how to stop parenchymal bleeding.
+Combinations of methods may be used.

-Simultaneously with the operation, hemostatic drugs are prescribed:
+Simultaneously with the operation, hemostatic medications are prescribed:

 • Vikasol;